-Professors Caroline Dick and Christopher Alcantara have published a new paper in the Canadian Journal of Law and Society called "Decolonization in a Digital Age: Cryptocurrencies and Indigenous Self-Determination in Canada" April 2017 (32) 1: 19-35.
+Professors Dick and Alcantara have published a new paper in the Canadian Journal of Law and Society called "Decolonization in a Digital Age: Cryptocurrencies and Indigenous Self-Determination in Canada" April 2017 (32) 1: 19-35.
 This interdisciplinary paper "explores the extent to which digital currencies, such as Bitcoin or MazaCoin, might be used to facilitate Indigenous self-determination, political autonomy, and economic prosperity.
 Based on our review of the literature, we argue that cryptocurrencies demonstrate some potential for advancing these goals but that there are a number of potential roadblocks as well.
 Future research should investigate how Indigenous communities might use digital currencies and other related technologies to further their political, economic, and social goals."
-Read the paper by clicking here.

 To quote the committee: This work was viewed, as one committee member put it, as offering "a significant contribution in our theoretical and practical understanding of why some treaty negotiations succeed and others fail."
 Moreover, the four diverse case studies of First Nations people (two from Newfoundland and Labrador and two from the Yukon Territory) are carefully done, using a variety of resource materials, including numerous interviews with those involved in the negotiating process.
 The use of the comparative method throughout the volume provides an important systematic dimension to the analysis as Alcantara identifies the key factors across these cases for success or failure of treaty negotiations.
 In all, this volume "should be essential reading for scholars and practitioners" for those seeking to understand relations between Aboriginal and non-Aboriginal communities.
 Moreover, the central findings may well be applicable to other nations seeking to address land and resource claims of indigenous communities.